-WHITE RIVER STATE PARK
+WHITE RIVER STATE PARK, TCU AMPITHEATER

 PHASES I, II, AND III

 - Completed: Phase I, June 2019 | Phase II, August 2020 | Phase III, June 2021